TheCalculatorsHub

 How the 16-Cell Punnett Square Works

-Each parent in a dihybrid cross produces gametes by separating their two alleles at each locus independently.
-An AaBb parent produces AB, Ab, aB, and ab gametes in equal proportions of 25 percent each.
-The Punnett square places the four gamete types of one parent along the top and the four gamete types of the other along the side.
-Each of the 16 internal cells is filled by combining one gamete from each parent, giving the genotype of one possible offspring.
-The Khan Academy AP Biology dihybrid cross guide walks through this cell-by-cell construction in detail as a core topic in heredity.
+Each parent produces gametes by separating their two alleles at each locus independently: an AaBb parent produces AB, Ab, aB, and ab gametes in equal 25 percent proportions.
+The square places the four gamete types of one parent along the top and the other along the side, and each of the 16 cells combines one gamete from each parent.
+The Khan Academy AP Biology dihybrid cross guide walks through this cell-by-cell construction.
+Because each cell is one equally probable outcome out of 16, the AaBb genotype appears in 4 cells (25 percent probability) while AABB appears in only 1 cell (6.25 percent).

 Genotype ClassExample GenotypesFrequency (of 16)Phenotype (complete dominance)